learn-co-curriculum/dsc-data-viz/README.md

 ## Objectives
 You will be able to:
-* Understand the Matplotlib plot structure for drawing basic plots
+* Use Matplotlib to create a scatter plot
-* Visualize data using scatter plots, bar graphs, and histograms
+* Use Matplotlib to create a histogram
+* Interpret a histogram to gain insight about a distribution of data

 ## Matplotlib Plotting Library